chainaimlabs/RealPolyAgentWeave/README.md

 ## Agentic flows - that can be toggled for confirmatory flow
-  SMEs - have powerful apps and algorithms delviered - levels the playing field SMEs - Wider Access finance thru fractionalized tokenization PRET - Deep Integirty strucutres includeing
+  SMEs - have powerful apps and algorithms delviered - levels the playing field

+  SMEs - Wider Access finance thru fractionalized tokenization

+  PRET Proof Engine for Tokenizzation - Deep Integirty strucutres includeing

-         Layers of composition - Global, Local , EXIM Business Proceses : OMG strandatss
+         Layers of composition - Global, Local , EXIM

+         Business Proceses : OMG strandatss

          Financial Risk Proves - Bsed on simualtions on ACTUS financial framework used by central banks for systemic risk